leonardpauli/rim/README.md

   - modifier function (takes its input list + its properties + an index)
   - output list (using modifier function, ordered list of nodes)
   - optional binary data store
-- that is, a node is both an object, array, value, and function, at the same time
+- that is, a node is both an object, array/stream, value, and function, at the same time
   - a "string" has its actual data in the binary data store
     - the modifier function then returns a list with the node itself, for every index
   - same for number